On October 16, 2012, the Second Circuit issued an opinion titled

 instructions for filing a letter to reinstate in the Second Circuit.

 If after remand the Government decides to renew efforts to remove a petitioner, the Government will notify the Court and petitioner at least twenty-one days before removing petitioner.
-View [instructions – new page 4] for filing the Government notification with the Court.
+View instructions for filing the Government notification with the Court.

 When the Court files a 90-day tolling order, each counseled party will receive a Notice of Docket Activity (NDA) containing the tolling order and a copy of the Court's October 16, 2012 immigration opinion.
 To view the attached documents, click the hyperlinked word